Setting up the Wistia - Marketo Integration

 Next, go to Admin > Integration > Web Services > REST API in Marketo and copy/paste the URLs for Endpoint and Identity into Wistia as well.

-Have those four pieces on information filled in, clicked Connect, and see that the integration is connected?
+Have those pieces of information filled in, clicked Connect, and see that the integration is connected?
 Well then congrats, you’re all set up in Wistia!
 The last thing to do is set up your website.

 Setting up your Website for Wistia - Marketo Tracking